Quantitative properties of the non-properness set of a polynomial map: Preliminaries

-From the definition $(a,b)\in V$ if and only if the parametric curve $\varphi_{a,b}$ is contained in $X$.
-Hence the image of the projection is contained in $X$ and contains $U$, since through every point of $U$ passes a parametric curve of degree at most $d$.
-But since the projective space $\p^M$ is complete and $V$ is closed we get that the image is closed, and hence it is the whole set $X$.
+From the definition, $(a,b)\in V$ if and only if the polynomially parametric curve $\varphi_{a,b}$ is contained in $X$.
+Hence the image of the projection is contained in $X$ and contains $U$, since through every point of $U$ passes a polynomially parametric curve of degree at most $d$.
+But since the projective space $\p^M$ is complete and $V$ is closed, we find that the image is closed, and hence it is the whole $X$.